Skip to main content

 The benefits are then drawn monthly as follows:

-Precondition for the higher level of child allowances is that at least one parent has income from employment or business, received health insurance or pension insurance benefits, received unemployment benefit, received a care allowance for a person under 18 years of age or received parental allowance.
+A precondition for the higher level of child allowances is that at least one parent has income from employment or business, received health insurance or pension insurance benefits, received unemployment benefits, received a care allowance for a person under 18 years of age or received parental allowance.
 (For more information on parental allowance and child allowance, see the websites of the Ministry of Labour and Social Affairs.)

 A family with an insufficient income, whose overall social and material situation prevents them from satisfying their basic living requirements (at a level generally acceptable in the society) and which cannot increase their income, is provided with benefits of assistance in material need.
 These include subsistence allowance, housing rebate and emergency immediate assistance subsidy; see the portal of the Ministry of Labour and Social Affairs for more details.